A line-art icon of a clay pot sitting on a flat base, decorated with two horizontal wavy lines around its center.

 Get Started

-FAQ: Answers to Common Questions About Object Conservation
+FAQ: Answers to Common Questions

 • My statue is broken into several pieces.
 Can it be repaired?

 Often, yes.
 We rejoin fragments with conservation-grade adhesives, fill losses where appropriate, and tone those fills to blend with adjacent surfaces.
 The aim is structural stability and visual coherence while respecting original materials.
+This type of repair is a common part of sculpture and artifact conservation work.

 • What kinds of objects do you treat?